StorjOld/storjspec/protocol/contract/spec.md

 # Storage contract

-* Establishes a relationship between farmer and renter
+A storage contract defines obligations between farmer and renter.
-* Defines behavior pattern for storage
-* One party creates contract proposal
-* Bid/Ask is broadcast to the network
-* Prospective partner responds with signed counteroffer
-* Once both parties sign the same version, contract is complete
-* Proceed to handshake for file transfer

-## Contract validation
+## Contract rules

  * A contract is valid (not complete) if it matches the [schema](schema.json).
  * A contract is complete if all fields are filled (not `null`).
  * The signatures cover all fields excluding signaturs in alphanumeric order.

+## Establishing a binding contract

+ * One party creates an incomplete bid/ask contract and publishes on the network.
+ * Prospective partner responds with signed counteroffer.
+ * Counteroffers continue until both parties signed a complete contract which is then binding.

 ## Contract fields